lukasaron/data-discogs/README.md

 [![GoDoc](https://godoc.org/github.com/lukasaron/data-discogs?status.svg)](https://godoc.org/github.com/lukasaron/data-discogs)

 Data Discogs Parser introduces a way to categorize XML data dumps from Discogs: https://data.discogs.com.
+The library can parse provided XML files from Discogs and then save results into JSON or SQL file and lastly directly into SQL database.
+For this purpose three different writers were created.

 The intention of using this parser is a library, which means there is not an executable part provided.
 The project has no other dependencies than the Golang language itself.

-There are three existing writers supported by default: `JSON`, `SQL` and `DB`.
+There are three existing writers supported by default: **JSON**, **SQL** and **DB**.
+More can be created in the near future or you can define them by implementing the `writer` interface

 #### JSON Writer